Discover plants and fungi

 These include the role of plants and fungi in regulating services, such as carbon cycling or water regulation, provisioning services, including food, fuel and medicine, and cultural services.

-Use this page to explore the fascinating world of plants and fungi, browse more than 400 plant profiles, find out more about plants which are useful to humans and read about Kew's valuable work.
+Use these pages to explore the fascinating world of plants and fungi, browse more than 400 species profiles, find out more about plants that are useful to humans and read about Kew's valuable work.

 Useful plants: vanilla